top of page

 Other Specialties?

 I have worked with and am familiar with a very wide range of diagnoses and mental health challenges that I have not mentioned here.
 I invite you to mention any mental health related concern you may have through a consultation call or during our next appointment.
-If I notice limits to my understanding than what is required in the near future or a need for a different kind of mental health support than individual therapy, I provide the space to explore this and may provide referrals to other specialized providers so you can get the competent care.
+If I notice limits to my understanding than what is required in the near future or a need for a different kind of mental health support than individual therapy, I provide the space to explore this and may provide referrals to other specialized providers so you can receive comprehensive care.

 bottom of page